raynaluzier/vsphere-go-sdk/docs/common.md

 ## Rename File
 Takes in the full path to the file and renames it to the new file path.
 This function supports renaming a VMTX file (VM Template) to VMX file (virtual machine) so that it can be imported into vCenter before we convert it back to a template.
+(We can only import VMX files.)

 #### Inputs
 | Name         | Description                                   | Type     | Required |